ALL YOU NEED TO KNOW TO PICK THE RIGHT PEAR-SHAPED RING

 While teardrop rings typically feature larger stones, we also offer a number of lighter designs ideal for everyday wear.
 The slim and lightweight Victoria Ring is set in a pear-shaped keystone setting.
 For a slightly more extravagant option take a closer look at our Henrietta Pear with Pear Sides Ring.
 This beautiful ring is crafted 9K white gold.
 It comes with an arrangement of pear cut stones (with a 2ct. equivalent centre stone).

 Most of our teardrop rings come in larger carat sizes and feature vibrant centre stones.
 Among our most popular pear-shaped rings are the emerald green Eleanor Ring and the canary yellow Canary Pear Trilogy Ring.
 The former showcasing a 3 carat and the later a 5 carat equivalent centre stone.
+If green is your colour, then check out our wide collection of emerald rings.

 You also need to consider what type of metal you would like your teardrop ring to be made from.
 The ring colour should complement the colour of the gemstones.
 Common pairs include white gold plated rings and emerald green stones, or yellow gold paired with white gemstones.
 While yellow gold is the most timeless option, it may not compete with vibrant stone colours.